Skip to main content

 🏃 Running

 Cooler temperatures score best.
-Dewpoint (humidity) heavily penalized — the key factor for runners.
+Dewpoint heavily penalized — the key factor for runners.

 🚴 Cycling